shailjadav/Manipulability-ellipsoid/README.md

 Shail Jadav
 https://shailjadav.github.io

-The manipulability ellipsoid is used to apprehend the manipulation representation, perceive the manipulator's ability to exert force and movement in specific configurations.
+The manipulability ellipsoid is used to, apprehend the manipulation representation, perceive the manipulator's ability to exert force and movement in specific configurations.
 Manipulation is defined using a jacobian matrix of the manipulator.

 ![Manipulation](https://user-images.githubusercontent.com/36672410/127633356-3b0c0672-d440-4e75-872b-8f1f35bfbf8a.gif)

 Let's understand Jacobian first.

+Here is a forward kinematics of RR serial chain.
 ```
 clear;clc;close all